MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 * Tenant migration is blocked when Private Link is turned on in the Fabric admin portal.

-* Customers can't connect to Fabric resources in multiple tenants from a single VNet, but rather only the last tenant to set up Private Link.
+* Customers can't connect to Fabric resources in multiple tenants from a single virtual network, but rather only the last tenant to set up Private Link.

 * Private link doesn't support in Trial capacity.
 When accessing Fabric via Private Link traffic, trial capacity won't work.